aaqibhakeem/Twilight/README.md

 # Twilight
 Welcome to Twilight - a digital oasis where music and magic intertwine.
 Powered by the MERN stack, this sleek platform offers a personalized auditory journey.
-It's not just music; it's a cosmic concert of cool, where technology and melody perform a nightly serenade just for you.
+It's not just music, it's a cosmic concert of cool, where technology and melody perform a nightly serenade just for you.

 ## Features
 * Users can curate their own playlists based on music preferences, creating a tailored sonic experience.